 Our Atlanta traffic ticket lawyers at Kimmey & Murphy, P.C. are there to help you fight for your rights and help you lessen or even avoid big penalties incurred in traffic fines and tickets anywhere in Atlanta.

 Unfortunately, society does not always conform to our idealistic expectations.
 Too often, drivers are penalized for mistakes they did not actually make.
 Speed traps are set up to generate excessive revenue at the driver’s’ expense.
 Unfair penalties are leveled at first-time offenders.
 Ambiguous incidents are ruled decisively in favor of the most powerful insurance company represented.

 Does any of this sound familiar?
 There are a wide variety of incidents in which traffic law can be abused.
-If you’ve been unfairly targeted, harshly punished, or find yourself in a situation where your best interest as a citizen is not the priority, you’ll want the help of an experienced Atlanta traffic ticket attorney.
+If you’ve been unfairly targeted, harshly punished, or find yourself in a situation where your best interest as a citizen is not the priority, you’ll want the help of an experienced Atlanta traffic ticket lawyer.
 Our veteran team has been serving Georgia since 1985.
-With over 30 years experience working with traffic law, we know how to provide effective representation for practically every type of case.
+With over 30 years of experience working with traffic law, we know how to provide effective representation for practically every type of case.
 Give us a call right now at 404-586-9848 to get started!

 Aggressive Driving and Reckless Driving

 A variety of common moving violations, including speeding, improper passing, and excessive or improper lane changing can be turned into a much more serious Aggressive Driving or Reckless Driving citation if the ticketing officer deems the upgrade appropriate.
 Aggressive Driving and Reckless Driving are taken extremely seriously by the courts and come with a large number of points to your license, significant fines, and potentially the requirement to complete lengthy, expensive, and inconvenient driving courses.